(Frank Zappa, CD, Rykodisc RCD 40573, February 27, 1996)

 Synclavier recorded c.
 1992

-Don Van Vliet--vocals
+Don Van Vliet—vocals

-Keeper of the mystic scrolls.
+Keeper of the mystic scroll

-And rolls of parchment from the lodge.
+And rolled-up parchment from the lodge.

-And I'm a Veteran.
+And I'm a veteran.

 Every day on coffee break at the hardware store, I tell Fred